-Eligible applicants Organisations holding a valid Quality Label for lead organisation at the application deadline.
-Eligible activities Individual Volunteering Activities Volunteering Teams Activities Additionally, the following support activities can be implemented: Preparatory visits Description and eligibility criteria for each of these activities are defined under the relevant sections of this Guide.
+Eligible applicants Organisations holding a valid Quality Label for lead organisation at the grant application deadline.
+Eligible activities Individual Volunteering Activities Volunteering Teams Activities Additionally, the following support activities can be implemented: Preparatory visits Description and eligibility criteria for each of these activities are defined above, in the subsections: "Which activities can be supported under this Action?", "What are the eligibility criteria for volunteering activities?".
 Duration of projects Up to 24 months Where to apply?
-To the National Agency of the country in which the applicant organisation is established 30 .
+To the National Agency of the country in which the applicant organisation is established .
 When to apply?
 Applicants have to submit their grant applications by the following dates: 23 February at 12:00 (midday Brussels time) for projects starting between 1 June and 31 December of the same year; (Optional round) 4 October at 12:00 (midday Brussels time) for projects starting between 1 January and 31 May of the following year.
 National Agencies may organise two selection rounds by setting both deadlines as above or only the first one.
 This information will be published on the site of the National Agency.
 Number of applications An organisation may apply only once per round.
-In the event of a second selection round, the National Agency may decide that the organisations that have been awarded grants for volunteering projects in the first round of applications are not eligible for the second round of the same call for proposals.
+In the event of a second selection round, the National Agency may decide that the organisations that have been awarded grants for volunteering projects in the first round of grant applications are not eligible for the second round of the same call for proposals.
 Applicants are invited to check the website of the National Agency for more precise information.
 How to apply?
 Please see part E of this Guide for details on how to apply.
 Other criteria A declaration of honour of the legal representative must be annexed to the application form by using the available template.